franava/mad/README.md

 $ cd mad
 ```

-Inside this folder, along with this *README.md* and a *LICENCE* file, you'll find the raw *markdown* script and an install script.
+Inside this folder, along with this *README.md* and a *LICENSE* file, you'll find the raw *markdown* script and an install script.
 Run the install script using sudo:

 ```bash